Mobile Payment Terminal: A Complete Guide for Small Business Owners

 Payment processing is just the start; the software behind your terminal can handle much more.
 Inventory tracking helps product-based businesses monitor stock levels.
 Sales reporting shows trends by time period, payment type, or product category.
 Integrations with accounting software like QuickBooks reduce manual bookkeeping.
 Some platforms include basic CRM features to track repeat customers.
 Barcode scanners and QR codes enhance capabilities for inventory management and contactless ordering.

-Mobile Payment Terminal Costs
+How Much Does a Mobile Payment Terminal Cost?

 Terminal costs extend beyond the sticker price.
 Knowing the full cost structure prevents surprises that eat into your margins over time.